TomArcherMsft/get-github-issues/README.md

-# Get GitHub Issues and save in Excel file
+# Get GitHub Issues and save to Excel file

 File can then be opened in Excel where you can group/filter/sort issues by desired column(s).